parkerjon/jpVolumeLayers/README.md

 - smoke
 - clouds

-Initial planet renders at AMNH used a volume object per-effect, which was correct but could be extremely slow.
+Initial renders of planets that I did at AMNH used a volume object per-effect, which resulted in correct renders, but could be extremely slow.
 Testing with the built-in **`ShadingLayer`** struct-based VOP nodes to combine different volume layers led to incorrect results when compared with the per-object method.

 Fortunately, BSDF types in VEX are combined in a *probabilistic* way, and so you can weight them by their relative densities and then add them together.
 The renderer will then sample each randomly based on their weight, thus emulating a proper mixing effect.

-But this method requires lots of of utility nodes wired together in a VOP network, so I created a new struct type **`VolumeLayer`** to contain `F`, `density` and `emission`, and codified the proper combination functions into a VEX library.
+This method requires lots of of utility nodes wired together in a VOP network, so I created a new struct type **`VolumeLayer`** to contain `F`, `density` and `emission`, and codify the proper combination functions into a VEX library.

 #### How to Combine Volumes
 The toolset is essentially a wrapper around the method described below.